the Volterra Project JUNIOR I edition 26-29 May 2022 Oudenarde (Belgium)

 Parental consent Parent or guardian permission is required IN ADDITION to the online application below.
 Please DOWNLOADand sign the Parental consent form, and send us a scanned copy to email@example.com

 Agreements and consent

 Release and Waiver agreement

-2. I understand that Antigoni Goni, and THE VOLTERRA PROJECT JUNIOR reserves the right to refuse admission or dismiss any person whose conduct is deemed by Antigoni Goni to be disorderly or disruptive, or who otherwise fails to act in a professional manner consistent with expectations of Antigoni Goni.
+2. I understand that Antigoni Goni, and THE VOLTERRA PROJECT, JUNIOR GUITAR INSTITUTE, reserves the right to refuse admission or dismiss any person whose conduct is deemed by Antigoni Goni to be disorderly or disruptive, or who otherwise fails to act in a professional manner consistent with expectations of Antigoni Goni.
 If such circumstance should arise where I am dismissed from THE VOLTERRA GUITAR PROJECT, I understand that I am not entitled to a refund of any portion of the participation fee;

 I acknowledge that the activities and the concerts of the Volterra Project Junior will be recorded and, therefore, I hereby grant permission to the Volterra Project Junior and the Volterra Project for the use of the photograph(s), audio and/or video recordings or any other media images, footage, or other material produced during the workshop in any presentation of any and all kind whatsoever.
 I understand that I may revoke this authorization at any time by notifying the Volterra Project Junior in writing.
 The revocation will not affect any actions taken before the receipt of this written notification.
 Images will be stored in a secure location and only authorized staff will have access to them.

 the Volterra Project Junior is organized in the village of Oudenaarde (close to Ghent), in the splendid Flanders region of Belgium.

 How to reach Oudenaarde: